 Get-AzureADuser -SearchString "<display_name>"again to verify the UserType has changed.
-You can also verify this in the Azure Active Directory section of the Azure portal.
+You can also verify in the Azure Active Directory section of the Azure portal.
 While not the norm, we have seen it take several hours or even days before this change is reflected inside Azure DevOps.
 If it doesn't fix your Azure DevOps issue immediately, give it some time and keep trying.

 Q: Why do I have to choose between a "work or school account" and my "personal account"?

 A: This happens when you sign in with an email address (for example, firstname.lastname@example.org) that's shared by your personal Microsoft account and by your work account or school account.
 Although both identities use the same sign-in address, they're still separate identities.
 The two identities have different profiles, security settings, and permissions.
 When you sign in, you see a page that looks like the following example: